ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-host in dread silence repose ,
+ost in dread silence repose ,
 What is that which the breeze, o&#x27;er the towering steep,
 As it fitfully blows, half conceals, half discloses?
 Now it catches the gleam of the morning&#x27;s first beam,